-Since the meaning of meditation has become so muddied these days, let’s get back to the basics so we can start with a definition we all agree on: meditation is either turning your attention to your breath, to your body, or to a meaningless sound that you repeat in your mind.
+Since the meaning of meditation has become so muddied these days, let’s get back to the basics so we can start with a definition we all agree on: meditation is either turning your attention to your breath, to your body, or to a meaningless sound that you repeat in your mind called a mantra.

 By focusing our attention on the present moment, we become fully present and alert.
 We train our minds to be more focused.
 Our attention and awareness become sharpened and expanded.
 We become less impulsive and lost in thought, and more mindful of our intentions, thoughts, words, and deeds.

 Studies have shown that these benefits lead to a greater sense of peace and joy, love and gratitude, kindness and compassion, wisdom and understanding.
 We experience less stress and anxiety, depression and addiction, illness and pain.

 Meditation is not emptying your mind and becoming mindless.
 It is about becoming mindful.

 Meditation is not passive, doing nothing, nor is it emptying the mind.
 Quite the opposite.
 It is about fully experiencing, observing, and appreciating the present moment – God’s creation.

 Meditation is not about focusing on ourselves or our bodies.
 It is about becoming aware of our own awareness.
 It is about turning our attention inward toward our eternal, infinite, formless, light of consciousness – or soul – within us.

 This is what Jesus called eternal life.
 In this way, we can connect more deeply with the presence of God.
 It’s exactly as Jesus said, “The kingdom of God is within you.”

 Meditation is not a means to attaining fleshly desires like success or wealth, finding fame or love.
 Meditation is about letting go of ego and pride (a deadly sin).
 It’s about becoming the best version of ourselves so we can become the best people, neighbors, and Christians we can be.